 - A lease agreement should define the method of compensation.
 But that’s not all.
 It must also state the rate of payment that goes toward the owner operator.
 Please scroll down to learn more about the official FMCSA rules of payment.
 What is DOT SAP Program?
 Our company will provide you with the information you need.

 Fleet & Vehicle Information for an Owner-Operator To Include in a Lease Agreement

 That’s right- we’re not finished when it comes to information to include in an agreement.
 All US carriers must feature the following information inside every lease agreement.
 Otherwise, they could face severe fines and penalties from the FMCSA.
 Make sure that you feature the following information inside each agreement:

--Define when deductions take place that go toward the owner operator’s settlement.
+- Define when deductions take place that goes toward the owner-operator’s settlement.
 This relates to the damage of cargo or property.

 FMCSA Owner Operator Rules of Payment for Any Carrier With a Fleet